IQSS/datafest/02_Github_Desktop.md

 **Exercise**

 1. Create a new folder called "learning_github", and add a couple of small text files to it from your computer.
-2. Create a repository with this folder in Github Desktop.
+2. Create a repository with this folder in GitKraken.
 3. Create a new plain text file called "data-file.txt", add a line or 2 of content to it and save it to the "learning_github" folder.
-4. Go to Github Desktop, and commit the change with an approriate message.
+4. Go to GitKraken, and commit the change with an approriate message.

 ***